Putin proposes direct Russia-Ukraine talks in Istanbul on May 15

 He thanked China, Brazil, African and Middle Eastern countries and the US for their efforts to mediate.

-Russia, Putin added, had proposed several ceasefires, including a moratorium on striking energy facilities, an Easter ceasefire and most recently the 72-hour truce during the celebrations marking 80 years since victory in World War Two but accused Ukraine of repeatedly violating the ceasefires.
+Russia, Putin added, had proposed several ceasefires, including a moratorium on striking energy facilities, an Easter ceasefire, and most recently, the 72-hour truce during the celebrations marking 80 years since victory in World War II, but accused Ukraine of repeatedly violating the ceasefires.

-He said that during the May ceasefire Ukraine had attacked Russia with 524 aerial drones, 45 sea drones, a number of Western missiles and that Russia had repelled five attacks on Russian regions.
+He said that during the May ceasefire, Ukraine had attacked Russia with 524 aerial drones, 45 sea drones, a number of Western missiles and that Russia had repelled five attacks on Russian regions.

 Ukraine, too, has accused Russia of repeatedly violating its own ceasefire.

-Earlier on Saturday, Zelenskyy said the visit to Kyiv by the leaders of France, Germany, Poland and UK sent “a very important signal”.
+Earlier on Saturday, Zelenskyy said the visit to Kyiv by the leaders of France, Germany, Poland and the UK sent “a very important signal”.

 Following their meeting, the five leaders issued a statement calling for a ceasefire “lasting at least 30 days” from Monday, to make room for a diplomatic push to end the war.